tonywu6/mdbookkit/docs/src/rustdoc-link/name-resolution.md

 > [!TIP]
 >
-> If you use Cargo workspaces, or if your source tree has special layouts, see
+> If you use Cargo workspaces, or if your source tree has special layout, see
 > [Workspace layout](workspace-layout.md) for more information.

 An item must be **in scope in the entrypoint** for the proprocessor to generate a link